By: Dwight Gilbert Jones Poort Design

 The tech giants will each fail in their quest for singlehanded rule of the smart home with “curated” Trojan displays.
 Apple already has that game won, with Web access, computing power, and broad utility.
 At the same time, Alexa/Echo is so pervasive and capable at multiple levels that it is fair to accept either the Google Home or the Echo as the natural mate for iPads.

-All will face the iPad’s deep smarts and numbers, and the striking quality of the HomePod for clean sound outside the kitchen.
+All will face the iPad’s deep smarts and numbers, and the striking quality of smart Bluetooth speakers for clean sound.
 Perhaps most disconcerting for Apple is the easy grace the iPad and Alexa have together.
 Look for those ecosystem walls to come down, and smart home connectivity standards to find acceptance.
 The kitchen will rule the roost, regardless.